-Students pursuing the STL MS degree select from one of two program concentrations, transportation or logistics.
-To complete the degree, students in both concentrations are required to complete the same five core courses (15 credits) in addition to five (5) concentration-specific and /or general electives (15 credits).
+Students pursuing the STL MS degree are required to complete five core courses (15 credits) in addition to five (5) electives (15 credits).
 These electives may include a project (3 credit hours) or thesis (6 credit hours), both of which would qualify as the culminating degree experience.
-If neither a project or thesis is selected, then a comprehensive exam is required.
+If neither a project or thesis is selected, then an ePortfolio is required.

 Concepts of operations research methodology including objective functions, constraints and optimization.
 An introduction to linear and integer programming emphasizing transportation and logistics applications and an optimization software tool such as OPL/CPLEX.
 If time permits, elementary mathematical models of Markov decision processes and waiting-line (queuing) models with Poisson arrival and exponential service.

 This course focuses on design, modeling and optimization of global supply chain networks.
 The course deals with modeling approaches and quantitative tools and techniques for design and optimization of global supply chain networks.
 The course also covers information systems and technologies for supply chain planning and coordination.
 The topics covered include: supply chain strategy formulation, performance metrics, new forecasting models applicable for supply chain contexts, newsvendor models for capacity and aggregate planning, models for location and design of supply and distribution entities, inter-organizational planning, advanced planning systems, multi-echelon inventory management techniques, distribution requirements planning (DRP) systems, joint transportation-inventory models, and pricing and revenue management techniques.
 The course will be taught in a manner that will enable you to obtain APICS professional certification (CPIM / CFPIM) with minimum preparation after the course.